The Affordable Care Act

 The , which is often called “Obamacare,” is a law passed in 2010 that made many changes in how Americans get health insurance.
-It created a website, the Health Insurance Marketplace, as a way to buy health insurance.
+It created a website (healthcare.gov), the Health Insurance Marketplace, as a way to buy health insurance.

 What is the Missouri Health Insurance Marketplace?

-The Missouri Health Insurance Marketplace is an online marketplace where you can buy a Qualified Health Plan (, and in Missouri) or coverage from private insurance companies.
+The Missouri Health Insurance Marketplace is an online website where you can buy a Qualified Health Plan or catastrophic coverage from private insurance companies.
 You can use the Missouri Marketplace if you: